theS1LV3R/theS1LV3R/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: Make an issue in this repo
 - 😄 Pronouns: They/them or she/her
-- ⚡ Fun fact: I am a lesbian demigirl!
+- ⚡ Fun fact: I am a bisexual demigirl!

 -->